DataDog/dd-trace-js/MIGRATING.md

 ### Node 12 is no longer supported

 Node.js 12 has been EOL since April 2022 and is no longer supported.
-Generally speaking, we highly recommend always keeping Node up to date regardless of our support policy.
+Generally speaking, we highly recommend always keeping Node.js up to date regardless of our support policy.

 ### HTTP query string reported by default